netwidz/hmpps-delius-ansible/README.md

     make deps

-Then you will need to create a control connection to the bastion
+Then you will need to create a control connection to the environment bastion.
+Either

     ssh -M -S ~/.ssh/control/bastion dev.bastion.probation.hmpps.dsd.io

+or

+    ssh -M -S ~/.ssh/control/bastion prod.bastion.probation.hmpps.dsd.io

-You can now use to the control connection to run the playbook
+You can now use to the control connection to run the environment playbook

+Either

+    make dev

+or

-    make bastion
+    make prod